Tell Supermarkets to Stop Using Non-Recyclable Plastic

 A new petition asks large supermarket chains in France to stop using non-recyclable plastic in their own-branded milk bottles.
 The bottles are causing mayhem in recycling plants and stalling the country’s circular economy goals.

 What’s in a circle?
 Well at first glance we might think nothing of it.
 Its simplicity evokes plainness, but as we look deeper we discover harmony at its core.
 Harmony in the form of completeness and sustainability.
 Harmony in the form of collaboration and sharing.
 Harmony in the form of life as we know it.
 There’s much more to a circle than meets the eye.
 Just like with a circular economy.
-Although the concept seems simple, creating a truly sustainable economy means careful planning, attention to detail, and that every section of the economy works together in harmony.
+Although the concept seems simple, creating a truly sustainable economy means careful planning, attention to detail, and making sure that every section of the economy works together in harmony.

 While across Europe, the circular economy concept has taken root, the unfortunate truth is that not everyone is entirely on board with circular design.

 Although a small effort, the signing of the petition not only pinpoints a major sustainable ‘no-no’ in the bottling industry, but also contributes towards the Extended Producer Responsibility (EPR) system.
-As a tool that can be used to provide economic incentives for producers to better design their products, EPR schemes are designed to penalize non-circular products, ensuring that the polluter pays, not the people.
+As a tool that can be used to provide economic incentives for producers to better design their products, EPR schemes are designed to penalize non-circular products, ensuring that the polluter pays, not the citizens.

 EPR schemes can be one of the essential cornerstones for transitioning to a circular economy, however, it’s clear that there’s much room for improvement regarding their performance and implementation here in Europe.